Tom Clancy's Rainbow Six 3: Raven Shield

-Tom Clancy's Rainbow Six 3: Raven Shield is a 2003 video game developed and published by Ubisoft.
-Released on March 18, 2003, the Rainbow Six video game series is based on Tom Clancy's novel of the same name.
+Tom Clancy's Rainbow Six 3: Raven Shield is a 2003 tactical first-person shooter video game developed by Red Storm Entertainment and published by Ubi Soft for Microsoft Windows and Mac OS X. It is the third entry in the Rainbow Six series.
 The game's plot follows Rainbow, a secret international counterterrorist organization, as they respond to a wave of terrorist attacks threatening South America.

-Based on the Unreal Engine 2.0, Raven Shield is a tactical shooter with realistic properties.
+Based on Unreal Engine 2, Raven Shield is a tactical shooter with realistic properties.
 Raven Shield moved toward mainstream first-person shooters like Counter-Strike, adapting various features absent in previous versions.
-These included the ability to see one's weapon while in the first-person view, many new weapons and upgrades (including larger magazines and sights), and a redesigned multiplayer.
+These included the ability to see one's weapon while in the first-person view, new weapons and upgrades (including larger magazines and sights), and a revamped multiplayer.

-A console version, entitled Rainbow Six 3, was developed for the Xbox, PlayStation 2, and Nintendo GameCube.
+A console version, Tom Clancy's Rainbow Six 3, was developed and published by Ubisoft for the Xbox, PlayStation 2, and GameCube.
 This iteration of the game features the same basic engine, models, textures, and artwork, but with significantly different game mechanics, gameplay, and storyline.

-A port was also released on Mac OS X on December 19, 2003.
-Due to the console version's success on the Xbox and the popularity of its subscription-based online multiplayer service, Xbox Live, an Xbox-exclusive semi-sequel was released in 2004 titled Rainbow Six 3: Black Arrow.
-The next full game in the Rainbow Six series, Rainbow Six: Lockdown, was released in 2005.
+Due to the console version's success on the Xbox and the popularity of Xbox Live, an Xbox-exclusive semi-sequel was released in 2004 titled Tom Clancy's Rainbow Six 3: Black Arrow.
+The next full game in the Rainbow Six series, Tom Clancy's Rainbow Six: Lockdown, was released in 2005.